-IBBAInt owns private banking subsidiaries in Switzerland and in the USA, which are the primary delivery channel for the IPB activities of the Itaú Group: Banco Itaú International, headquartered in Miami, and Banco Itaú Suisse S.A., headquartered in Zurich.
+IBBAInt owns private banking subsidiaries in the USA and Switzerland, which are the primary delivery channel for the IPB activities of the Itaú Group: Banco Itaú International, headquartered in Miami, and Banco Itaú Suisse S.A., headquartered in Zurich.

 The focus of both CIB and IPB is on cross-border business between Latin America and the northern hemisphere (primarily Europe and the USA), taking advantage of the Itaú Group's market leadership in Brazil and its increasing penetration in Latin America.